Halloween always inspires me, in so many ways. There’s LOTS of cute artwork out there already, but you know what? No one can do it the way YOU can.

 So, just curious now... what would you wear on picture day in the afterlife?
 Leave a comment below to let me know.

-If you enjoyed this post, please sign up to receive occasional emails with inspiration and lettering / illustration tips by clicking the button below:
+If you enjoyed this post and would like to receive occasional emails with inspiration, lettering / illustration tips and tutorials, please subscribe to my newsletter.

 Hi - I'm Dio!